metaplex-foundation/developer-hub/src/pages/umi/metaplex-umi-plugins.md

 ## [DAS API](/das-api)

-The state data of uncompressed NFTs is all stored in on-chain accounts.
+The state data of uncompressed NFTs is all stored in onchain accounts.
 This is expensive at scale.
-Compressed NFTs save space by encoding the state data into an on-chain Merkle tree.
-The detailed account data is not stored on-chain, but in data stores managed by RPC providers.
+Compressed NFTs save space by encoding the state data into an onchain Merkle tree.
+The detailed account data is not stored onchain, but in data stores managed by RPC providers.
 The Metaplex Digital Asset Standard (DAS) API represents a unified interface for interacting with digital assets on Solana, supporting both standard (Token Metadata) and compressed (Bubblegum) assets.

 Program feature set includes: